 However, the business case alone often lacks sufficient definition to support the stewardship of value creation within the program.
 As large programs progress through execution, it is easy for the Funded Program Value to become cloudy or lost as leadership focuses on day-to-day workstream/project and program issues.

-With funding secured, there are four steps to the framework of driving value realization through execution:
+With funding secured, there are four steps to a value realization framework: